Indianapolis Ballet Names Michael Vernon as Interim Artistic Director for Remainder of 2025-26 Season

 Members of the press and the public are invited to view and download high-resolution highlights from the production, including performance stills and candid moments of patrons meeting characters like the Snow Queen in the Clowes Memorial Hall lobby.
 Production photos are by Sonja Clark, Moonbug Photography.
 Highlights can be viewed and downloaded here.

 Indianapolis Ballet, Inc. is a not-for-profit 501(c)(3) organization dedicated to the advancement of professional ballet and dance education through extraordinary performances and world-class training.
 Centrally located in the heart of downtown, the Indianapolis School of Ballet (ISB) has served as Indiana’s premier destination for professional dance instruction since opening its doors to students in 2006.
 With its debut in early 2018, Indianapolis Ballet has established the presence of a fully professional, resident ballet company in the Circle City for the first time in over a decade.
-Both institutions are under the creative direction of Founding Artistic Director Victoria Lyras.
 For more information on how Indianapolis Ballet, Inc. is moving this timeless art form forward in Indianapolis, visit www.indyballet.org and follow @indyballet on Facebook and Instagram.